End-of-the-Year Money Moves. 2022 Edition

-Here are some things you might consider before saying goodbye to 2020.
+Here are some things you might consider before saying goodbye to the outgoing year

-What has changed for you in 2020?
-For many, this year has been as complicated as learning a new dance.
+What has changed for you in 2022?
+This year has been as complicated as learning a new dance.
 Did you start a new job or leave a job behind?
 That’s one step.
 Did you retire?
 There’s another step.
 Did you start a family?
 That’s practically a pirouette.
-If notable changes occurred in your personal or professional life, then you may want to review your finances before this year ends and 2021 begins.
-Proving that you have all of the right moves in 2020 might put you in a better position to tango with 2021.
+If notable changes occurred in your personal or professional life, then you may want to review your finances before this year ends and 2023 begins.
+Proving that you have all of the right moves in 2022 might put you in a better position to tango with 2023.

 Keep in mind this article is for informational purposes only and is not a replacement for real-life advice.
 Please consult your tax, legal, and accounting professionals before modifying your tax strategy.